Colorado Outlaw Racing Assoc.

 guarantee against injury or death to a participant, spectator or official.

-The El Paso County Speedway administration shall be empowered to permit reasonable and appropriate deviation from any of the specifications herein or impose any further restrictions that in their opinion does not alter the minimum acceptable requirements.
+The High Plains Midgets are a racing division of the Colorado Outlaw Racing Assoc. (hereon C.R.A.).
+The C.R.A. and/or El Paso County Speedway (hereon EPCS) administration shall be empowered to permit reasonable and appropriate deviation from any of the specifications herein or impose any further restrictions that in their opinion does not alter the minimum acceptable requirements.
 NO EXPRESSED OR IMPLIED WARRANTY OF SAFETY SHALL RESULT FROM SUCH ALTERATION OF SPECIFICATIONS.
 Any interpretation or deviation of these rules is left to the discretion of the officials.
 Their decision is final.

 is a very emotional sport.
 As such, good sportsmanship is the key element of any